Khalifah Al-Dawsari

-Khalifah Adel Al-Dawsari (خَلِيفَة عَادِل الدَّوْسَرِيّ; born 2 January 1999) is a Saudi Arabian football player who plays as a defender for Pro League club Al-Hilal.
+Khalifah Adel Al-Dawsari (خَلِيفَة عَادِل الدَّوْسَرِيّ; born 2 January 1999) is a Saudi Arabian professional footballer who plays as a centre-back for Saudi Pro League club Neom and the Saudi Arabia national team.

-Club
+Club career

 Al-Dawsari started his career in the youth teams of Al-Qadsiah.
 He was first called up to the first team on 12 April 2018 during the match against Al-Nassr, where he was an unused substitute.
 On 28 May 2018, he signed his first professional contract with the club.
 On 29 August 2019, Al-Dawsari renewed his contract with Al-Qadsiah until 2024.

 On 7 August 2021, Al-Dawsari joined Al-Hilal on a five-year contract.
 On 30 January 2022, Al-Dawsari joined Al-Fateh on loan.

+On 27 August 2025, Al-Dawsari joined newly-promoted Pro League side Neom.